SIGN UP FOR MY EMAIL TO RECEIVE YOUR FREE SAN FRANCISCO PLANNING GUIDE.

 The nights are cool and breezy with temperatures in the lower 50s.
 There is also very little rain this time of year.

-October is also when the Monarch Butterflies start to make their way back to their breeding grounds around Pacific Grove.
+October is also when the Monarch butterflies start to make their way back to their breeding grounds around Pacific Grove.

 Winter